-Peter Kruder and Richard Dorfmeister put Vienna on the map as Europe's capital of downtempo lounge in the 1990's.
-It says much for the power of the remix that, despite being occasional DJ's and composers of their own music, they have made the greatest impact through producing and reinventing the work of others.
+It says much for the power of the remix that, despite being occasional composers of their own downtempo material, Kruder and Dorfmeister made their greatest initial impact on recorded music through producing and reinventing the work of others.

 Kruder & Dorfmeister